c2m2-asia/kathmandu/_posts/2020-05-06-business-impacts.md

 The following section gives a peek into the impacts of the COVID-19 on the tourism businesses of Kathmandu.

 ### A HUGE LOSS
-Almost 20% of of our respondents reported having to shut down permanently, 77% shut down temporarily.
+Except for a negligible fraction, almost all the tourism businesses shut down during the pandemic.
+A big chunk (77%) closed temporarily, significantly 17% may never open again.
+The closure, in turn, has cascading effects on the employment, income, and livelihoods of the people associated with it apart from the loss of years of experience gained by those people in the field of Nepali tourism.

 {% maincolumn 'assets/img/charts/BizOperationsShutDownSplit.png' '' %}

 Among the businesses that were temporarily shut down, more than half were shut for more than a year.
-This number comes up despite the first lockdown was imposed for approximately four months and the second lockdown was imposed for  *months.
 Only a negligible percentage were shut for less than 3 months.

 {% maincolumn 'assets/img/charts/BizOperationsTempShutDownDurationSplit.png' '' %}